 PRIMARY AGENCY Operational Functions - Montana Disaster and Emergency Services serves as the primary agency.
-The operational functions for the primary agency may include the following: Montana Disaster & Emergency Services Coordinates contracting, acquisitions, and deployments of SAR personnel, equipment, and supplies in response to requests for State assistance, as appropriate.
+The operational functions for the primary agency include: Montana Disaster & Emergency Services Coordinates contracting, acquisitions, and deployments of SAR personnel, equipment, and supplies in response to requests for State assistance, as appropriate.
 Coordinates National Guard assistance, when requested and upon approval by the Governor.
 Coordinates and/or deploys personnel to fill positions in operations centers and on emergency response teams and other entities, as necessary.
-Coordinates emergency-related response and recovery functions related to SAR.
 Coordinates international and domestic offers of SAR-related assistance and support.
 Provides assistance in the allocation and prioritization of SAR resources.
 Provides equipment and personnel as needed for immediate lifesaving response operations.
 Coordinates EMAC, Federal, and International offers of SAR support.
 Coordinates and/or provides situational awareness regarding SAR.

-SUPPORTING AGENCIES Operational Functions - The operational functions for the supporting agencies may include the following: Montana Department of Justice Montana Analysis & Technical Information (MATIC) Designated by the Governor as the fusion center in Montana.
-A focal point for the collection, analysis, and dissemination of public safety and threat related information for the purposes of decision making for local, state, federal, and tribal partners while ensuring the rights and privacy of citizens.
-Provides relevant information on criminal activity and credible threats that could potentially threaten public safety and critical infrastructure security to appropriate partners.
-Highway Patrol Conducts evidence collection and analysis of all intentional humancaused related crime scenes.
-Supports local death scene investigations and evidence recovery.
-Responds to acts of criminal mass victimization (i.e., mass violence or domestic or international terrorism) and coordinates with local, tribal, and federal law enforcement agencies.
-Supports special events with a Special Events Support Unit (S.E.S.U) which has up to 30 Troopers.
+SUPPORTING AGENCIES Operational Functions - The operational functions for the supporting agencies may include: Army National Guard Upon approval by the Governor: Montana Department Provide personnel, air support, ground vehicles, liaison to coordinate with other military agencies, and other SAR equipment as of Military Affairs appropriate. of Wintary Analis Air National Guard Upon approval by the Governor: Provide aircrafts and USAR team.
+Montana Analysis & Technical Information (MATIC) • Designated by the Governor as the fusion center in Montana. • A focal point for the collection, analysis, and dissemination of public safety and threat related information for the purposes of decision making for local, state, federal, and tribal partners while ensuring the rights and privacy of citizens. that could potentially threaten public safety and critical infrastructure security to appropriate partners.
+Highway Patrol Conduct evidence collection and analysis of all intentional human- caused related crime scenes. • Supports local death scene investigations and evidence recovery. • Responds to acts of criminal mass victimization (i.e., mass violence or domestic or international terrorism) and coordinates with local, tribal, Montana Department and federal law enforcement agencies. of Justice Supports special events with a Special Events Support Unit (S.E.S.U) which has up to 30 Troopers.
 Supports SAR operations with rotary aviation assets with Forward Looking Infrared (FLIR), radio technicians, communications, and Snow Cats.
+Forensic Science Division: Medical Examiner System • Determine cause and manner of death, identify bodies, and document injuries.
 Provides technical assistance concerning identification of the deceased consistent with cultural sensitivity practices.
-Office of Victim Services Provides tools and information to help victims from an intentional human-caused incident recover from their experience and provide them with a range of services as they go through the justice system.
+Office of Victim Services Provide tools and information to help victims from an intentional human-caused incident recover from their experience and provide them with a range of services as they go through the justice system.
 Missing Persons Clearinghouse Assists law enforcement agencies in entering the necessary information into state and national databases, and in identifying missing and unidentified persons.
-Montana Department of Military Affairs Army National Guard Upon approval by the Governor: Provides personnel, air support, ground vehicles, liaison to coordinate with other military agencies, and other SAR equipment as appropriate.
-Air National Guard Upon approval by the Governor: Provides aircrafts and USAR team.

-Aeronautics Division Montana Department of Transportation Aeronautics Division Responsible for the air search for missing aircraft.
+Aeronautics Division Montana Department of Transportation Responsible for the air search for missing aircraft.
 Assists the Flight Service Station with overdue aircraft and is responsible for Emergency Locator Transmitter (ELT) broadcasts in the state of Montana.
 Accomplishes the requirements of the air search operations by utilizing 300 Montana Volunteer pilots and their aircraft, fourteen district coordinators, Becker Direction Finding Receiver, and two fixed wing aircrafts.